dicedb/dicedb-spill/README.md

 make
 ```

-This will create `dicedb-infcache.so` shared library file.
+This will create `lib-infcache.so` shared library file.

 ## Loading the Module